bpaysen/learn-co-sandbox/README.md

-Hi! 👋

-You've opened the IDE Sandbox, an environment that you can access on "readme" and "code-along" lessons in Learn.
-It's a great place to experiment with code! 🎉

 *IMPORTANT*
 Saving varies by the type of work you are doing:
 -- Most of the work you do in the Sandbox is automatically saved on your behalf to the `learn-co-sandbox` repository in your GitHub account.
 Please DO NOT touch this repository in GitHub.
 Doing so will affect your Sandbox experience, and potentially cause your work to fall out of sync.